-(1).
-Conciliation agreements reached in all cases except employment cases in which a city department is the respondent shall be written, signed and incorporated in an order as provided in the Seattle Civil Rights Ordinances.
-See SMC14.04.140 A, 14.06.100A, 14.06.100B, 14.08.160A, 14.08.160B, 14.10.110 A, 14.16.080E and 14.17.060.
+(1) Conciliation and conference agreements reached in all cases except PSST, JAO and Fair Employment Practices cases in which a City department is the respondent shall be written, signed and incorporated in an order.
+See SMC14.04.140 A, 14.06.100A, 14.06.100B, 14.08.160A, 14.08.160B, 14.10.110 A, 14.16.080E, 14.17.060A, 14.19.060, 14.20.070.

-(2).
-Conciliation agreements reached in employment cases in which a city department is the respondent shall be signed by the head of the respondent city department and incorporated in an Agreed Order issued by the Director.
-The Agreed Order shall thereafter be treated as any other final order issued by the Director pursuant to SMC 14.04.150B, 14.16.080F or 14.17.060 except that the respondent may not appeal the Agreed Order.
+(2) Conciliation agreements reached in PSST, JAO and Fair Employment Practices cases in which a City department is the respondent shall be signed by the head of the respondent City department and incorporated in an Agreed Order issued by the Director or Division Director.
+The Agreed Order shall thereafter be treated as any other final order issued by the Director or Division Director pursuant to SMC 14.04.150B, 14.16.080F or 14.17.060 except that the respondent may not appeal the Agreed Order.

-(3).
-Conciliation agreements will include a provision stating that if litigation is initiated to enforce the agreement, the City shall be awarded its reasonable attorney's fees and costs incurred in bringing the action.
+(3) Conciliation and conference agreements will include a provision stating that if litigation is initiated to enforce the agreement, the City shall be awarded its reasonable attorney's fees and costs incurred in bringing the action.

-(4).
-The Director shall cause a copy of any signed conciliation agreement and order or Agreed Order incorporating such an agreement to be served upon the respondent and upon the charging party.
+(4) The Director or Division Director shall cause a copy of any signed conciliation or conference agreement and order or Agreed Order incorporating such an agreement to be served upon the respondent and upon the charging party.

 SHRR 40-335.
-UNSUCCESSFUL CONCILIATION
+UNSUCCESSFUL CONCILIATION OR CONFERENCE

-(1).
-In all cases except employment cases in which a city department is the respondent, if conciliation efforts are unsuccessful, a written finding of the failure of conciliation shall be issued by the Director pursuant to SMC 14.04.140 B,14.06.100 C, 14.08.160 C, 14.10.110 B, 14.16.080E or 14.17.060.
+(1) In PSST, JAO and Civil Rights cases except PSST, JAO or Fair Employment Practices cases in which a City department is the respondent, if conciliation efforts are unsuccessful, a written finding of the failure of conciliation shall be issued by the Director or Division Director pursuant to SMC 14.04.140 B,14.06.100 C, 14.08.160 C, 14.10.110 B, 14.16.080E or 14.17.060.

-(2) In employment cases in which a city department is the respondent, if conciliation efforts are unsuccessful, the Director will notify the parties of the failure of conciliation and will thereafter proceed to issue the order required by SMC 14.04.150 B, 14.16.080F and 14.17.060.
+(2) In PSST, JAO or Fair Employment Practices cases in which a City department is the respondent, if conciliation efforts are unsuccessful, the Director or Division Director will notify the parties of the failure of conciliation and will thereafter proceed to issue the order required by SMC 14.04.150 B, 14.16.080F and 14.17.060.

+(3) In MWO and AWT cases, if a Respondent refuses to promptly comply with an Order signed by the Division Director which includes the relief mandated by law after unsuccessful conference and failure to file a timely appeal, the Division will refer the matter to the City Attorney to secure enforcement of the Order.

 SHRR 40-340.
 FINDINGS OF FACT AND DETERMINATIONS OF REASONABLE CAUSE OR NO REASONABLE CAUSE

-(1).
-Cases in Which Findings and Determinations are Required.
-In all cases where the charge has not been withdrawn or the case has not been dismissed or administratively closed, the Director will make findings of fact and a determination whether there is or is not reasonable cause to believe an unfair practice has been committed or is being committed (referred to in this rule as a "determination").
+(1) Cases in Which Findings and Determinations are Required.
+In all cases where the charge has not been withdrawn or the case has not been dismissed or administratively closed, the Director or Division Director will make findings of fact and a determination whether there is or is not reasonable cause to believe an unlawful practice has been committed or is being committed (referred to in this rule as a "determination").

-(2).
-Standard of Proof.
-A reasonable cause determination will be made when, in the judgment of the Director, a preponderance of the credible evidence establishes that an unfair practice has been committed or is being committed.
+(2) Standard of Proof.
+A reasonable cause determination will be made when, in the judgment of the Director or Division Director, a preponderance of the credible evidence establishes that an unlawful practice has been committed or is being committed.

-(3).
-Procedure.
+(3) Procedure.